-Today she is expecting an aerial food drop, and it is not just the humans that will be happy to see fresh supplies.
+She was expecting an aerial food drop on Friday, and said it was not just the humans that would be happy to see fresh supplies.

 "Our chooks are a little short on tucker, so they're even bringing some chook food for them, and some mail which will be great," Ms Daniell said.

 Mr Hatten said the lower reaches of the Fitzroy River were not forecast to be hit as hard as the flooding heads downstream.